Politics of Flanders

+Between 1945 and 1973, Flanders and the greater Belgium experienced both economic and political changes; "Flanders especially benefited from this time of explosive growth, though they still had greater numbers of unemployed than ...
+Wallonia...."

 Today, the Flemish community has a significant amount of political autonomy.
 Its institutions include the Flemish Parliament and a Flemish Government, both institutions of the region and community, with legislative powers for most matters and prescribed by the Belgian constitution.
 Residual powers rest with the federal layer, the Belgian Parliament and Government, or on the European layer (European Union).

-Since 25 July 2014, the Minister-President of Flanders has been Geert Bourgeois (N-VA), leading a coalition government of N-VA, CD&V, and Open VLD.
+In the 21st century, there was greater tension among the constituent linguistic parts of Belgium.

 Political system

 Flanders is a part of the Belgian federal parliamentary representative democratic monarchy, which itself is part of the European Union.
 The political system in Flanders has an executive branch, the Flemish Government and a representative branch, the Flemish Parliament.
+The King of the Belgians, is the Head of State.
 The Minister-President of Flanders is the head of government.
 Flanders has a rather fragmented pluriform multi-party system.
 Politics is influenced by lobby groups, such as trade unions; mutual health insurance organizations and business interests in the form of the VOKA, UNIZO and some other employer's federations.

 Institutional framework

 European Union legislation and the Belgian constitution form the major elements of the wider institutional environment.
 European Union legislation is said to currently define the scope and limits for 70% of new legislation.
+The EU is headquartered in the multi-lingual city of Brussels and country of Belgium for good reasons.

 The Belgian constitution establishes the framework for the autonomy in both community and regional affairs.
 The two relevant Flemish parliamentary assemblies then immediately decided that the Flemish Community was to absorb all the competencies of the Flemish Region.
 Since then, the region has no 'distinctive' parliament, nor government.
 European Union law, Flemish legislation and the Belgian constitution thus form the primary source of law and the basis of the political system in Flanders.